 Effects of SSI on Work Effort of Families.
 SSI support for families potentially affects the labor market effort of parents.
 However, there is not a large empirical literature on this relationship.
+Indeed, of the literature on childhood SSI, only the Garrett and Glied (2000) and Kubik (1999) papers consider this issue.
 Garrett and Glied (2000) estimate that the Zebley decision had a significant impact on the employment of unmarried women without a high school education.
 Kubik (1999) finds similar results; examining behavior after Zebley, Kubik finds that increases in SSI benefits lowered the probability that low-education household heads work.
 He estimates that a 10 percent increase in SSI benefits decreases labor force participation of low-education household heads by about 2 percent.
 The empirical evidence on the effects of SSI benefit levels on parental work effort after Zebley suggest that, in addition to responding to the particular health needs of a child, mothers also respond to the income effect present in the guarantee as well as to the high marginal tax rates placed on their labor earnings.